expo/expo/docs/pages/guides/authentication.md

     {
       clientId: 'CLIENT_ID',
       scopes: ['openid', 'profile'],
-      // For usage in managed apps using the proxy
+      // For usage with the proxy and Expo Go.
       redirectUri: makeRedirectUri({
-        // For usage in bare and standalone
+        // For usage in standalone apps and dev clients
         native: 'com.okta.<OKTA_DOMAIN>:/callback',
         useProxy,
       }),